Analysis | Trump’s awful advice on voting twice

 Generally speaking, this is how the system should work.
 According to the North Carolina State Board of Elections, “If someone has voted an absentee ballot and then shows up to vote in person, the check-in system will alert the poll worker that the person has already voted.”

-But there’s a giant caveat to this: The very real possibility that the absentee ballot hasn’t even been received or counted.
+But there’s a giant caveat to this: the very real possibility that the absentee ballot hasn’t even been received or counted.

 North Carolina, unlike some other states, begins counting absentee votes before Election Day — fully two weeks prior.
 So, if you vote by mail early, you should be flagged if you show up to also try to vote in person.

 But North Carolina is also unlike some other states in another key way: It continues accepting absentee ballots after the election — until 5 p.m. three days after Election Day — as long as they are postmarked by Election Day.
 What’s more, an influx of an unusually high number of absentee ballots and recent postal delays could mean that many people who don’t send their absentee ballots early enough or simply wait until as late as Election Day won’t yet be registered as having voted absentee.
-There will be no way for poll workers to know the in-person voter was attempting to vote twice, because the absentee vote may not even have been received.
+There will be no way for poll workers to know the in-person voter was attempting to vote twice, because the absentee vote may not have been received.

 That doesn’t mean their absentee vote won’t be counted or they won’t eventually get in trouble if they vote again.
 There are a number of examples of people being charged for voting twice in recent years, with most of them flagged well after the election.
-You’re not free-and-clear if you are actually allowed to cast a second ballot in person.
+You’re not free-and-clear if you are allowed to cast a second ballot in person.
 North Carolinians, be warned.

 An official with the Wisconsin Elections Board earlier in the year had a stern warning for people attempting just the thing Trump suggested.

-Note: Update: The North Carolina Board of Elections has now issued an extraordinary statement making clear that voting twice is a felony.
-It also notes that there are multiple safeguards in place against double-voting, and urges people not to show up in-person to verify the status of their absentee ballots, offering three methods of checking it online.